redhat-ai-services/ai-accelerator/documentation/disconnected-notes/README.md

 ArgoCD can dial out to.
 For this Proof of Concept, we utilized Gitea as described by RHPDS - [Gitea Operator](https://github.com/rhpds/gitea-operator)
 ### Certificate Issue

 You may see below certificate error while downloading models from model storage or external storage.
-This error comes when the certificates to be trusted are missing from clusterwide certificate authority bundle.
+This error comes when the certificates to be trusted are missing from cluster wide certificate authority bundle.

 ```